annegautham/annegautham.github.io/src/content/blog/stm-global.md

   materials like HOPG, gold, silicon, specially prepared samples
 - "Easy to use"

 I came across Dan Berard's (this guy is awesome) <a href="https://dberard.com/home-built-stm/">project</a> my junior year of high school, but I lacked the prereq knowledge to build it then.
-This directory documents my journey attempting to make my own microscope.
+This directory documents my journey attempting to make my own microscope (started 08/2024).
 I am gatekeeping some information (sorry) since it is still under development!
-Longterm goal: I want to release it as a kit for high school students - which would supplement a curriculum, either in school or an educational camp.
+Longterm: I want to release it as a kit for high school students - which would supplement a curriculum, either in school or an educational camp.
 Contact me if you want some more information!

 Some of the following pages sound super formal for blog posts, which is a result of me copying and pasting from my EE327 (Electronic System Design II) final report.
 Working on make it more concise...